'Love, American Style:' Romantic Sketch Comedy And 'Happy Days' Birthplace

-Each segment had its own title that began with, the word, “Love”.
-Love and the Television Set, Love and Happy Days, Love and the Old-Fashioned Father…
+Each segment had its own title that began with, the word "love," such as "Love and the Television Set," "Love and The Happy Days," "Love and the Old-Fashioned Father," and so forth.

-Although all of the stories were unrelated, there were a few “staples” in the way of props on the show including that big brass bed.
+Although all of the stories were unrelated, there were a few staples in the way of props on the show including that big brass bed.
 The brass bed was a significant, passive/aggressive “nod” to, The Bed, by James Broughton.
 The Bed was an award-winning short film that came out in 1967, during the “the summer of love”.
 It featured both male and female nudity on a large brass bed and was set in a garden.
 At the time, most conservative people probably had no idea about the silent reference.
 Then again, most conservative people probably didn’t watch, Love American Style.

 The theme music was usually upbeat, contemporary pop music.
 As with most shows, the background music set the scene… the love scene.
 Music for the first season was performed by The Cowsills.
 If you remember The Cowsills, you probably already know that they were the real-live family group that inspired The Partridge Family.

 The show ran for several years before being canceled.
 It received good reviews in the beginning but never really made it to the top.
 The show ultimately lost in the ratings and had been canceled by 1974.

 Although the show was canceled, it lived on in syndication.
 Actually, it may have fared better in syndication than in its original airings.